 I often find myself explaining this question to my clients.
-Many people confuse these two terms, or do not understand their meaning.
-Confusing information is also propagated on the Internet, an example is here.
+Unfortunately, many people need clarification on these two terms or help understand their meaning.
+Confusing information is also propagated on the Internet; an example is here.

 In laymen terms, this is the short explanation of the terms:

 Sound absorption is a process of reducing sound energy that is already in the room, reducing reverberation.

 Soundproofing (also called sound blocking) prevents sound from getting into a room that should be quiet.

 Materials that create sound absorption in a room are called acoustic treatments.
 You can use them in spaces that need a more pleasant or functional ambiance.

 The process of soundproofing creates a barrier between the noise source and the quiet location.
 Therefore, you use soundproofing to create quiet spaces.